axhixh/axhixh.github.com/_src/src/pages/programming-fonts.md

 OpenType font from Adobe.
 Has extra light version.
 Doesn't have ligatures. https://adobe-fonts.github.io/source-code-pro/

 ## Hasklig
 Fork of Source Code Pro with programming ligatures.
 Ligature substitution wasn't as good as Fira Code.
-My new default font since ligature substituion changed, and added lots of new ligatures. https://github.com/i-tu/Hasklig
+Ligature substituion changed, and added lots of new ligatures. https://github.com/i-tu/Hasklig

+## Victor Mono
+Another clean, thin font.
+Has cursive italic style for informal looks.
+Currently my default because of how condensed and clean it is. https://rubjo.github.io/victor-mono/